sumanthrb/insights/_posts/2025-02-03-rag-vs-finetuning.md

 **3. Can prompt engineering get us 80% there?**

-If yes — ship it.
+If yes, ship it.
 Revisit RAG/fine-tuning only when we hit that ceiling.

 ---